TiedemannLab/sciCNV/README.md

 on gene expressions.
 One may use iCNV curves to cluster cells based on their copy number alteration similarities as has been described in the paper and shown in the following figure.
 This can tend to a completely different results than what is observed from clustering based on transcription levels.
-For more details, please refer to our paper.
+For more details, please see our paper.